-Course Title / Duration Description Objectives Target Employees No. of Runs No. of Participants Orientation An induction program At the end of this program, the Newly Hired 9 271 Program for New designed to establish an participants will Employees Hires adequately-informed perspective of the Bank's Be familiar with the bank's goals, history, (5 days) corporate vision, mission, values, policies and procedures, benefits and provide the requisite knowledge on customer service through a workshop. organizational set-up, functions/ services of the divisions/ departments.
-Be able to understand the Bank's personnel policies and procedures, employee benefits and other employment-related matters.
+Course Title / Duration Description Objectives Target Employees No. of Runs No. of Participants Orientation An induction program At the end of this program, the Newly Hired 2 6

+Program for New Hires (5 days) designed to establish an adequately-informed perspective of the Bank's corporate vision, mission, values, policies and procedures, benefits and provide the requisite knowledge on customer service through a workshop. participants will: 1.
+Be familiar with the bank's goals, history, organizational set-up, functions/ services of the divisions/ departments.
+2. Be able to understand the Bank's personnel policies and procedures, employee benefits and other employment-related matters.
 3. Be able to know what the Bank expects of you in terms of job performance and conduct.
 4. Be able to demonstrate a positive work attitude through a deeper appreciation of the value of your work.
 5. Be able to learn and practice the skills on quality customer service with the aim of: a. sustaining the Bank's competitiveness in the industry; and b. further strengthening the Bank's corporate image.
-Selling 101 (1 day) This one-day workshop is designed to enhance the selling skills competencies of the New Accounts Service Representatives for them to be able to develop a sales mindset.
-1. Review and connect the duties and responsibilities of NAC to Selling 2.
-Develop appreciation for professional selling as a form of service 3.
-Demonstrate essential skills in selling New Accounts Service Represen- tatives 3 93 Self-Transformation and Rediscovery (STAR) Workshop (2 days) This two -day program was designed to provide the participants with the necessary tools to enhance their personal and corporate effectiveness through self-mastery, values clarification and the projection of a professional image.
-Program Outline: É Self-Mastery (Self-Knowledge) É Personal Values É Self-Motivation É Habit É Effectiveness É Good grooming and proper hygiene É Corporate wardrobe and visual poise É Workplace etiquette and social graces É Professional image 1.
+Employees Self-Transformation and Rediscovery (STAR) Workshop (2 days) This two -day program was designed to provide the participants with the necessary tools to enhance their personal and corporate effectiveness through self-mastery, values clarification and the projection of a professional image.
+Program Outline: É Self-Mastery (Self-Knowledge) É Personal Values É Self-Motivation É Habit É Effectiveness É Good grooming and proper hygiene É Corporate wardrobe and visual poise É Workplace etiquette and social graces É Professional image At the end of the training, participants will be able to: 1.
 Provide the participants with the necessary tools to enhance their personal and corporate effectiveness 2.
 Apply skills on how to achieve self-mastery 3.
 Rediscover personal and corporate values and integrate them with their actions 4.
 Set personal goals 5.
-Demonstrate ways on how to motivate oneself Officer Candidates 8 319 Leadership & Visioning Workshop (2 days) This workshop aims to provide participants with an introduction to the basic concepts and principles of effective leadership and visioning Differentiate leadership and management Describe the five sources of power and how each causes different follower behavior Identify qualities associated with effective leaders Enumerate and describe the different leadership Officer Candidates 8 319
+Demonstrate ways on how to motivate oneself Officership Program Participants (Part of FTTP, MTP and JEDI) 2 83 Leadership & Visioning Workshop (2 days) This workshop aims to provide participants with an introduction to the basic concepts and principles of effective leadership and visioning At the end of the workshop, the participants would be able to: 1.
+Differentiate leadership and management 2.
+Describe the five sources of power and how each causes different follower behavior Officership Program Participants (Part of FTTP, MTP and JEDI) 3 119